kasperisager/vanilla-api/README.md

 ## How does it work?

 Vanilla API is a shim that implements a RESTful URI scheme upon with you can invoke different methods using the standard GET, POST, PUT and DELETE HTTP verbs.
-The API then translates and redirects your request to the appropriate application controller which in return caries out the requested method.
+The API then translates and redirects your request to the corrosponding application controller which in return caries out the requested method.

 ## Documentation

 You can find documentation on how to use, configure and extend Vanilla API in the [Wiki](https://github.com/kasperisager/vanilla-api/wiki).

-A [Postman](http://getpostman.com) Collection containing all the available endpoints as well as the arguments they take (required + some optional) can be found here: [__Vanilla API Collection__](https://www.getpostman.com/collections/88c667ea752bc4f0186e)
-_Make sure to update it every now and then!_
+A [Postman](http://getpostman.com) Collection containing all the available endpoints as well as the arguments they take (required + some optional) can be found here: [__Vanilla API Collection__](https://www.getpostman.com/collections/88c667ea752bc4f0186e). _Make sure to update it every now and then!_

 ## [Issue tracking](https://github.com/kasperisager/vanilla-api/issues)